-- Insufficient resources/expertise
+Insufficient resources/expertise

-- Government scheme is sufficient
+Government Government scheme is sufficient

-- Not a priority
+Other (provide details):

-- 5.1 How many weeks of EMPLOYER FUNDED paid parental leave for primary carers is provided?
-If different amounts of leave are provided (e.g. based on length of service) enter the MINIMUM number of weeks provided to eligible employees: - 12 - 5a.
-If your organisation would like to provide additional information on your paid parental leave for primary carers e.g. eligibility period, where applicable the maximum number of weeks provided, and other arrangements you may have in place, please do so below.
+5.1 How many weeks of EMPLOYER FUNDED paid parental leave for primary carers is provided?
+If different amounts of leave are provided (e.g. based on length of service) enter the MINIMUM number of weeks provided to eligible employees:

+If your organisation would like to provide additional information on your paid parental leave for primary 5a. carers e.g. eligibility period, where applicable the maximum number of weeks provided, and other arrangements you may have in place, please do so below.